samarthdd/GW-proxy/OVAs-creation/Linux-Desktop.md

 * Access esxi server with valid credentials

+* Create a new Ubuntu linux (64-bit) VM with:
+  * 2 CPU
-* Create a new Ubuntu linux (64-bit) VM with minimal hardware  minimum specs recommended by ubuntu  (2 CPU , 4 GB ram & 32 GB of Harddisk (remember to make disk Provisioning to be thin provisioned  ))
+  * 4 GB ram
+  * 32 GB of Harddisk (set disk Provisioning to be thin provisioned)

   ![image](https://user-images.githubusercontent.com/58347752/101004090-23006a00-3569-11eb-9052-1f5a9d3dbb99.png)

-* Also CD/DVD drive is connected at power on and choose ubuntu desktop ISO to boot from
+* Also CD/DVD drive is connected at power on and choose ***UBUNTU DESKTOP ISO*** to boot from

   ![image](https://user-images.githubusercontent.com/58347752/101005217-74a8f480-3569-11eb-8e7d-2fa83835c179.png)

+* Finish installation and reboot the VM.

+**Implementation**

+* Power on created VM.

-* Finish installation and boot the machine then select install ubuntu and continue with all default configuration.
+* Select to install ubuntu and continue with all default configuration.

-* Set the username to be glasswall and the agreed password (same password as the controller VM)
+* Set the username to be `glasswall` and password to `Gl@$$wall`

-* Once installation is done restart the VM and press enter when it asks to remove the CD
+* Once installation is done restart the VM and press enter when it asks to remove the CD.

-* Open Network settings
+* Once Ubuntu Desktop interface appears, login and open Network settings (Go to Power button in the upper right corner, select Settings and choose Network from the left side bar)

+* Edit Wired connection (click on settings button next to "Connected - 10000Mb/s")
-* Edit Wired connection and go to IPV4 tab, Set IPV4 method to be ***Manual*** then add a valid IP address from the provided list & finally set the the DNS to be manual and add the following ***8.8.8.8***  (Please refer to this step again if you want to change any network configurations in later stages)
+  * go to IPV4 tab
+  * set IPV4 method to be ***Manual***
+  * add a valid IP address from the provided list, along with netmask and gateway
+  * set the the DNS to be manual (set to off automatic button) and add the following ***8.8.8.8***  (Please refer to this step again if you want to change any network configurations in later stages)

   ![image](https://user-images.githubusercontent.com/58347752/101046373-a9c53f00-3589-11eb-8aea-c4e263d0c2ff.png)